Mikiyasdes/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory.
-Display the contents listof your current directory in a long format
+Display the contents list of your current directory in a long format